abdofawzi5/action_service/README.md

-# ActionService v1.0
+# ActionService v1.x
 Welcome to Action Service gem, is a ruby gem to create and interact easily with services.

 ## Why services
-Is where you can add your code to perform simple functionality instead of making complex controllers or models.
+This is where you can add your code to perform a simple function instead of making complex controllers or models.

 ## Installation
 Add this line to your application's Gemfile: